Many times, customers will be really upset or angry with the service and it will be difficult to handle them.

 The reason behind it is to understand the situation of the customers better.
-You will understand what position are they in right now and the reason for such frustation.
+You will understand what position are they in right now and the reason for such frustration.

-If you understand the issue of the customer, then it will be easy for you to calm the customer and provide him with a better solution.
+If you understand the issue of the customer, then it will be easy for you to retain the customer and provide him with a better solution.

 Also, it will be easy for you to handle difficult customers better.